dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 ### Step 4 -- Reboot

-Once flashing is complete, select **"Reboot system now"** from the recovery menu.
+Once installing is complete, select **"Reboot system now"** from the recovery menu.

 ```bash
 # Or via ADB